-- 25. Temperature control plan or revised temperature control plan approved by State Materials Office (SMO).
+- 25. Mass Concrete Control Plan (MCCP), as formulated by the Specialty Engineer, approved by the Engineer.
 [Spec.
 346-3] - 26.
-Mass concrete Specialty Engineer or his/her designated employee must be at the

-- jobsite and personally inspect and approve monitoring devices for the 1st placement of each size and type of component.
+Mass concrete Specialty Engineer or his/her designated employee must be at the jobsite and personally inspect and approve monitoring devices and verify that the process for recording temperature readings is effective for the first placement of each size and type of component.
 [Spec.
 346-3] - 27.
-If 35°F differential or the maximum 180°F core limit is exceeded, adjustments must be made immediately, as recommended by the Specialty Engineer, while heat is high, and subsequent mass placements must not proceed until SMO approves revised plan.
+If 35°F differential or the maximum 180°F core limit is exceeded, adjustments must be made immediately, as recommended by the Specialty Engineer, while heat is high, and subsequent mass placements must not proceed until the Engineer approves revised MCCP.
 [Spec.
 346-3] - 28.
 Temperature monitoring data must be recorded at intervals of 6 hours or less until there is certainty that the maximum temperature differential and maximum core temperature has peaked and is diminishing; however, do not remove the temperature control mechanisms until the core temperature is within 50°F of the ambient temperature.
-Data must be transmitted to the Engineer within 3 days.
+Data, including a final report, must be transmitted to the Engineer within 3 days.
 [Spec.
 346-3] - 29.
-A structural integrity and durability analysis must be performed to evaluate the component condition if the 35° differential is exceeded.
+A structural integrity and durability analysis must be performed to evaluate the component condition if the 35° differential or the maximum 180°F core limit is exceeded.
 [Spec.
+346-3] - 30.
+When instrumentation and temperature measuring are omitted for a mass concrete element the checklist of requirements as shown in Attachment 8B-1 must be met.
+[Spec.
 346-3]

-FY 2014/2015 QC Category No. 9 STATEWIDE INSPECTION GUIDELIST Structures Foundations
+FY 2016/2017 QC Category No. 9 STATEWIDE INSPECTION GUIDELIST Structures Foundations